Corionis/ELS/artifacts/document/how-to-readme.md

 ### Notes

+The -e export paths option lists each individual file in the desired libraries.
+But that data is not used by any other operation.
+It is intended for visual information and possibly comparison with another similar file.

-The -i option requires either -p or -P options.
+The -e and -i options require either -p or -P option.
+Also -e and -i do immediate scans based on configuration.

 The -k option applies to the Provider.
 Subscriber volmunger.json files are not involved in a run.